-Q. Why is RPA important in finance?
+Q. What is RPA in finance?

 A. Account payable is a critical component of finance and accounting.
 As the tasks involved are repetitive in nature, it is time-consuming and error-prone.
 RPA integrated with ML and AI can take up the tedious and monotonous task of performing repetitive tasks of generating invoices and POs.
-This will keep a track of comparing the raised invoices against POs keeping the audit in place on a real-time basis.
+This will keep track of comparing the raised invoices against POs, keeping the audit in place on a real-time basis.